20 Aug 2020 — 14 Feb 2021

 Sun closed, except for August 30, September 13, October 18 and December 13 open 10-16.

-For accessibility info, visit annantalo.fi
+For accessibility info and up-to-date information on opening hours, visit annantalo.fi

 Photo: Cecilia Jonsson, Tides (Mandø, the Danish Wadden Sea Maritime Conservation Area), 2017.
 Still image from video.